Criticism of Islamism: Separation of the sexes

 Had I not reached Saudi Arabia utterly convinced of my own faith and identity, then I might well have lost both.
 Wahhabism and its rigidity could easily have repelled me from Islam.

+Comparisons to fascist ideology

+Writers such as Stephen Suleyman Schwartz and Christopher Hitchens, find some elements of Islamism fascistic.
+Malise Ruthven, a Scottish writer and historian who writes on religion and Islamic affairs, opposes redefining Islamism as "Islamofascism", but also finds the resemblances between the two ideologies "compelling".

+French philosopher Alexandre del Valle compared Islamism with fascism and communism in his Red-green-brown alliance theory.